Towards Automatic Model Comparison: An Adaptive Sequential Monte Carlo Approach: Illustrative Applications

 As shown in both cases, the number of distributions can affect the performance of \pmcmc algorithms considerably.
 When using $10$ distributions, large bias from numerical integration for path sampling estimator was observed, as expected.
 With $30$ distributions, the performance is comparable to the \smctwo sampler, though some bias is still observable.
 With $100$ distributions, there is a much larger variance because, with more chains, the information travels more slowly from rapidly mixing chains to slowly mixing ones and consequently the mixing of the overall system is inhibited.

-The \smc algorithm provides results comparable to the best of three \pmcmc implementations in essentially all settings, including one in which both the annealing schedule and proposal scaling were fully automatic.
+The \smc algorithm provides results comparable to the best of three \pmcmc implementations in all settings, including one in which both the annealing schedule and proposal scaling were fully automatic, and significantly better for the data generated from simple model.
 In fact, the completely adaptive strategy was the most successful.

-It can be seen that increasing the number of distributions not only reduces the bias of numerical integration for path sampling estimator, but also reduces the variance considerably.
-On the other hand increasing the number of particles can only reduce the variance of the estimates, in accordance with the central limit theorem (see \citet{DelMoral:2006hc} for the standard estimator and extensions for path sampling estimator, Proposition~\ref{prop:path_clt}) (as the bias arises from the numerical integration scheme).
+It can be seen that in contrast to the \pmcmc algorithm, the \smc algorithm can increase the number of the distributions to reduce the bias of the numerical integration for the path sampling estimator without increasing the Monte Carlo variance.